h-sphere/limn/docs/advanced/interactivity.md

 You can change underlying signals based on user interactions like mouse position, clicks, gyroscope, etc.

 ## Mouse Movement
-BristleRenderer exposes `mousePos` property which is a point storing current mouse position (relative to the canvas).
+LimnRenderer exposes `mousePos` property which is a point storing current mouse position (relative to the canvas).

 <Block name="interactivityBasic" />